global-asp/asp-source/guz/0345_omogano_okhayanga_nekerandi_kiaye_0.md

 giakamoinyorie ise na ng’ina yagera oigwa buya.

 ##
 One day, something bad happened to her special Gourd.
 It broke when she was fetching water in the river.
 Khayanga’s heart broke as well.

 ##
 Khayanga held the pieces of the broken Gourd in her small hands and sang:

 ##
 Father and Mother,
 See the gourd is broken.
 The gourd you gave me.
 What do I do, Mother and Father?
-Be kind and show me a sign…
+Be kind and show me a sign...
 That you are still with me.

 ##
 Khayanga heard her mother’s voice